 Disney will give out back-up boarding groups, which may or may not get on the ride.
 If you haven’t gotten registered early enough to get on a boarding group, they may give you a back-up boarding group.
 Once all the regular boarding groups have gone on the ride, if the park is still open, they’ll allow those with Back-up boarding passes to ride.
 It should work the same way as regular boarding passes, except that there’s no guarantee you’ll be called.

-Another thing to be aware of – START TRYING BEFORE THE POSTED TIME.
+Something to be aware of – START TRYING BEFORE THE POSTED TIME.
 We saw an account of people being told that the boarding groups registry would go live at a certain time, but it actually went live a little before then.
 There were people who were waiting to sign up at the announced time who could not get on a boarding group for that day, even though they got to the park early enough.
 So we’d suggest trying the app earlier than the posted park opening time.

-Get to another one of the popular rides as quickly as possible.
+Tip: Get to another one of the popular rides as quickly as possible.

 Once you’re allowed into the park, try to get to one of the popular rides as soon after signing up for a Boarding Group as you can.
 The more popular rides are filling up quickly with very long wait times.
 For example we heard that today Slinky developed into an 80 minute wait within 10 minutes of park opening, and Smugglers Run was a 3 hour wait.

 Can you visit the rest of Galaxy’s Edge without a boarding group?

 The boarding group registry is only for the Rise of the Resistance ride.
 You can get into the Galaxy’s Edge Star Wars area and you can go on the other Star Wars ride in Galaxy’s Edge – Millennium Falcon Smugglers Run – without a boarding group.

 We are getting feedback that Disney is limiting guests to riding only once per day.
 This should change as the newness of the ride wears off and the crowds reduce.

 The experience of Rise of the Resistance